pawximity/pawximity/README.md

 ## 👤 About Me
 I'm a Software Engineer with over a decade of experience building backend systems and data pipelines.
 Recently, I’ve been exploring ways to reconnect with the natural world by diving into geography, mapping, and environmental data.
-This account documents that journey and is dedicated entirely to spatial analysis, open geodata, and hands-on GIS experimentation.
+This account documents that journey and is dedicated to spatial analysis, open geodata, and GIS experimentation.

 ### 🐺 In Memory of Angus
 This project and anything else I create in this space, should I continue - is dedicated to my dog Angus.
 I’ll carry you with me as I learn, grow, and explore the world through maps.